RidOne-technologies/polkadot-angular-identicon/BUILD.md

 ![built files](documentation/assets/built-publish.png)

-At this point we have the built ready for publish and use.
+At this point we have generated files that we can be pulished to npm.

-## Testing
+## Unit Testing

 The testing framework that comes with angular is the Karma framework.